tomas-ravalli/fcb-smart-booking/README.md

 ### Validation

 Validating the model's business impact required moving beyond simple accuracy metrics to rigorously measure its causal effect on revenue.
-The core question was: "**Does using this model's forecast cause an increase in revenue?**"
+The core question was: "*Does using this model's forecast cause an increase in revenue?*"

 To answer this, we implemented a two-fold validation framework.
-This approach confirmed a **+15% increase in total ticket sales revenue**, directly attributable to the SmartBooking ML system.
+This approach confirmed a **+15% increase in total ticket sales revenue**, directly attributable to the Seat Availability ML system.

 <details>
 <summary><b>Click to see the full validation framework</b></summary>